ibm-cloud-docs/databases-for-mongodb-gen2/getting-started.md

 For security reasons, the API key is only available to be copied or downloaded at the time of creation.
 If the API key is lost, you must create a new API key.
 {: note}

-Follow [these steps](/docs/databases-for-mongodb?topic=databases-for-mongodb-provisioning&interface=api) to provision a {{site.data.keyword.databases-for-mongodb}} instance using the Resource Controller API.
+Follow [these steps](/docs/databases-for-mongodb-gen2?topic=databases-for-mongodb-gen2-provisioning&interface=api) to provision a {{site.data.keyword.databases-for-mongodb}} instance using the Resource Controller API.
 Obtain an IAM token from your API token.

 1. You need to know the ID of the resource group that you would like to deploy to.
-This information is available through the [{{site.data.keyword.cloud_notm}} CLI](/docs/cli?topic=cli-ibmcloud_commands_resource#ibmcloud_resource_groups).
+This information is available through the [{{site.data.keyword.cloud_notm}} CLI](/docs/cli?topic=cli-ibmcloud_commands_resource#ibmcloud_resource_groups){: external}.

    Use a command like: